dhavalsundhesha/simon_game/README.md

 JavaScript: For game logic and interactivity

-DOM Manipulation: To update the game state and handle user interactions
+DOM Manipulation: To update the game state and handle user interactions..

+# Author
+Dhaval_sundhesha .